spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex.md

 {% info_block infoBox "Default tax values in the Back Office" %}

-Keep in mind that when using Vertex for tax determination, no exact tax rate is received from Vertex instead a default tax value in the Back Office.
-Therefore, to avoid confusion, we recommend to remove the default tax rate that appears in the Back Office.
+Keep in mind that when using Vertex for tax determination, no exact tax rate is received from Vertex instead of a default tax value in the Back Office.
+Therefore, to avoid confusion, we recommend removing the default tax rate that appears in the Back Office.

-In a situation where the Vertex integration isn’t working, SCCOS displays the default tax provided the plugins for Tax Calculation aren't disabled.
+When the Vertex integration isn’t working, SCCOS displays the default tax, provided the plugins for Tax Calculation aren't disabled.
 This solution applies to the following errors:
 - Timeout error
 - Shipping address error